okgrow/guides/processes/development/new-app-setup/README.md

 # Production and staging apps

+We currently use Heroku or Galaxy for hosting new Meteor apps.
+Depending on the projects requirements we will select one or the other.

+## Heroku setup

 1. Create new app
 1. Copy all relevent configuration and code from private guides repo, including `settings.example.json` file to project
 1. Create staging Heroku app using the [create-heroku-app](scripts/create-heroku-app) script.